 The Eagles played the Concertgebouw in Amsterdam on November 12th and De Doelen in Rotterdam on the 13th.
 The group also received an award and took a set of famous photos.

-The shows in the Netherlands were preceded by a week-long tour of England opening for Neil Young & Crazy Horse.
+The Dutch shows were preceded by a week-long tour of England opening for Neil Young & Crazy Horse.
 This was the group’s second visit to the Netherlands in 1973.
 In March, they played the Concertgebouw, as well as the Popgala event in Voorburg.

 Tubantia, October 26, 1973